gitover22/CaptchaNetTrainer/README.md

 The pure numeric CAPTCHA, pure uppercase letter CAPTCHA and alphanuloid mixed CAPTCHA are tested, and resnet50 in the model pool is used for testing, and the accuracy is 99.7%,99.3%,96.5%

 ## some tips
-- Supports cpu/gpu
+- Supports cpu/gpu.
-- pytorch framework
+- pytorch framework.
-- easy deploy on PC
+- easy deploy on your python env.

 ## how to run
 - git clone or download zip.
 - Install the required packages.
 - modify parameters for your model or add model.
+- Use dataset generator to generate the dataset.
 - Train and test the model.